Can You Microwave Dog Food? Does It Improve Dog Food?

 If you don’t have a microwave or don’t want to microwave your dog’s food, there are a few alternatives.

-Heat — but don’t boil — a pot of water on the stove, and empty your dog’s food into a sealed, plastic bag.
+Heat—but don’t boil—a pot of water on the stove, and empty your dog’s food into a sealed, plastic bag.
 Let the bag soak in the hot water until it’s warmed through.
 You can also use a double boiler for this if you have one.

-Hot broth or water can be mixed into the cold food until it warms it enough to be palatable.
+Hot homemade broth or water can be mixed into the cold food until it warms it enough to be palatable.
 You can also microwave the liquid to warm it before stirring it in.

 Final Thoughts